- 1952 Time Capsule

 Three Victorian-era drawing room plays also called parlor dramas.
 These plays, developed during the Victorian period in the UK, were designed for entertaining guests in the drawing room of one's home and were also suitable for society, church and school entertainments.
 They include instructions for simple costumes, props, and stage directions.
 Published in 1877 by T.S.
 Denison.
 "Initiating a Granger: A Farce" takes place in a student's room in an agricultural college where two freshmen are to be initiated into a grange organized by the students.
 "The Mischievous Nigger: A Negro Farce" was published in 1898.
 "My Turn Next: A Farce" written by T.J.
 Williams before 1874, illustrates the difficulties an apothecary encounters through marrying in haste.

-Please note: While we are aware that the creator's use of the word in the title of the second play will be offensive to some, it is not a generally accepted practice of Archives to censor language used in previous eras.
+Please note: While we are aware that the creator's use of the word in the title of the second play will be considered offensive by today's standards, it is not a generally accepted practice of Archives to censor language used in previous eras.
+Please keep its historical context in mind.

 Festival of the West, Inc. Records, 1975-2001